seekerpig/sc2079_rpi_imagerec/README.md

 - We need to figure out what kind of messages each team will send to each other
 - We need to define how those messages should look like.
 - Figure out camera height versus obstacle height, then start taking photos
+- We need a function to clear queues
+- What about outdoorsify?

 ##TODOS for 28/1/2023
 What do we need to test for STM?